View on History

 History isn’t just a set of facts, it is the story of the life and times of the people who lived them and the places where they occurred.
 The stories and articles posted and published here are meant to inform, educate and fill in missing pieces of history with short stories that tightly focus in on one person or one event, or other stories that take a wide-angle view of a person or subject in our local, regional or national history.

 John T. Pregler is the historian, author and proprietor of The Lens of History.
-John was born and raised in Dubuque, Iowa where he resides with his wife Cheryl and their puppy dog Sophie.
+John was born and raised in Dubuque, Iowa where he resides with his wife Cheryl and their puppy dogs Elsa and Rufus.
 John has been studying local, regional and American history since he can remember and started conducting research and collecting information on a variety of topics starting in the early 1980s.
 Pregler gave a lecture on Personal Sketches of Dubuque and the Civil War in June of 2012 that is often shown on City Channel 8 in Dubuque.
 (Take me to the lecture.)

-If you wish to get in contact with John T. Pregler, please submit a request through the Contact page.
+If you wish to get in contact with John T. Pregler, please submit your request to firstname.lastname@example.org.